Bela beatriceae

 Bela beatriceae (formerly Brachycythara beatriceae) is a species of sea snail, a marine gastropod mollusk in the family Mangeliidae.

 Description

 The length of the shell attains 7 mm.

+It was described in 2007 by Paolo Mariottini based on shell morphology.
+It is distinguished from the closely related Brachycythara atlantidea by differences in shell shape, sculpture, and protoconch characteristics.

 Distribution

-This species occurs in the Alboran Sea, part of the Mediterranean Sea and in tropical West Africa waters.
+This species occurs in the Alboran Sea, part of the Mediterranean Sea and in tropical West Africa waters off the coast off Western Sahara, where it inhabits muddy bottoms.